portsmouth/OculusShaderToy/README.md

 You need [Qt5](http://qt-project.org/downloads) installed, and Oculus [SDK](https://developer.oculus.com/downloads/) v0.4.
 Obviously an Oculus DK2 devkit would be handy as well.

 In the [OculusShaderToy.pro](https://github.com/portsmouth/OculusShaderToy/blob/master/OculusShaderToy.pro) file, set the variable OCULUS_SDK2 to the directory of your local installation of the Oculus SDK 2.
-This should then build in QtCreator (on Mac OS X Yosemite).
+This should then build in QtCreator (on Mac OS X Yosemite at least, but will probably work in previous versions).